pokt-network/pocket/docs/development/README.md

 2.1 [OPTIONAL] Add the binary to your `.rc`

+_IMPORTANT: Note that this helper ONLY works with the docker-compose LocalNet setup and DOES NOT work with the k8s setup_
+_TODO: This section can be deleted once the CLI accepts a `--remoteURL` option._

 You can add the following function so you can run the `p1` from anywhere on your host:

 ```bash